berlinplan/berlinplan.github.io/readme.md

 porn addiction, or problematic pornography use, affects approximately 3% to 6% of the adult population.
 Up to 65% of young adult men and 18% of Young Woman Report watching Pornography at least once a Week (35) Addicts are not to blame for their addiction, it is a problem for society as a whole and we are talking about shared responsibility (36) </sub>

-## How you help the Atomic war with Instagram Like?
+## How your Instagram war leads to an Atomic war?

-How consumption culture and social Media leads to nuclear disaster?
+why consumption culture and social Media leads to nuclear disaster?

 #### 1. What is the reason for ~ 40% of the new generation wanting to pursue a career as an influencer?